 There is also an office set up in MacEwan’s Wellness and Psychological Services in case there are students who can’t do an initial consultation or a session from their own home for any reason.
 If so, students can call or send an email, specifying that they need a safe space on campus.
 This way, they can book a room in advance, which gets sanitized between each person who uses it.

 Furthermore, MacEwan’s Wellness and Psychological Services has webinars and resources that are designed to support students during this time of physical distancing.
-An upcoming webinars this October includes Reel Resilience: Movies and Mental Wellness.
-Students can register for free on MacEwanLife.
+An upcoming webinar this October includes Reel Resilience: Movies and Mental Wellness; students can register for free on MacEwanLife.
 In addition, the Peer Health Education Team has an online collection of self-help resources.
 Visit the WPS Streaming Page for supplementary webinars and videos to support wellness.